guo1104b/Rollerball/README.md

-This a Rollerball scence build in Unity environment, which is used to train with DRL algorithms.
+This a  very simple Unity project of Rollerball scence , which is used to train with DRL algorithms.